 Electrocardiogram of Acute Pericarditis

-Serial Electrocardiograms are helpful in patients with acute pericarditis because it causes characteristic 12-lead ECG changes that have typically evolved sequentially through 4 stages 1 2.
+Serial electrocardiograms are helpful in patients with acute pericarditis because it causes characteristic 12-lead EKG changes that have typically evolved sequentially through 4 stages 1 2.

 Stages of Acute Pericarditis on the Electrocardiogram

 Acute pericarditis, stage 1

 Concave ST-elevation, PR segment depression, positive T wave.